 Get Inspired: How to get into Coaching

-On the face of it, coaches help people of different ages and abilities to develop and improve in sport, but actually they do much much more.
+You may think that coaches help people of different ages and abilities to develop and improve in sport and physical activity, but actually they do much more.

 Why is it good for you?

-Coaching is a great way to express your passion for a sport and be actively involved instead of standing on the sidelines.
+Coaching is a great way to express your passion and be actively involved.
+It will also help you to keep active.

-There are many ways in ways to get involved, such as helping your local club, getting involved in your children's sporting activities or even helping to support the next elite sports star!
+There are many ways in which to get involved, such as assisting at your local park run, instructing a dance class, helping your local club or getting involved in your children's sporting activities.

-It's social, it's helpful and it keeps you on your toes.
+It's social, it's helpful and most importantly, it's fun.

 What coaches have to say